voschezang/coding-handbook/labour/terminology.md

 **Platform**
 A product that itself hosts other products.
 It facilitates *providers* to deliver services to third-party *consumers*.
 Both of these may be *customers*.
 A typical example is a [marketplace](https://en.wikipedia.org/wiki/Marketplace).

+**Sales**
+Sell products or services to customers.

+**Hospitality**
+Provide good experience.
+It involves a host and guests.
+Terms: customer service, tourism, wellness.